tetedacier/csp-tool/README.md

 ## Work in progress
 ### JSDoc integration
-All the API will be documented in version `0.4.0`
+All the API will be documented directly in the API section in version `0.4.0`

 ### Contribution guideline
 This will be handled in `1.0.0` version.
 By the way, don't be rude ;)